Skip to main content

 Content

-• Research methods aimed at the design of experiments or projects applied to the field of biology
+• Research methods oriented towards the design of experiments or projects applied in the field of biology

 • Problem solving, data analysis and decision making